Ankitkumar-Singh/Punam_Dhomse-Core/README.md

 ### Assignment6 Folder - Assignment 6(To perform CRUD Operations using Entity Framework)

-### Database Folder - Backup of Database for Assignment 6
+### Database Folder - Database.bak Backup of Database for Assignment 6